Understanding day-one rights: A major shift in UK employment law

 “The heightened costs and complexity for employers could lead them to think about reducing their workforce or implementing stricter sickness policies.
 Employers will need to update their payroll systems to comply with the new rules and ensure that employees are paid accurately.”

-With our award-winning case management system accurately tracking employee relations cases, you will gain real-time absence insights to forecast trends and identify the root cause of issues.
-This will help in shaping a stronger employee absence management strategy.
-Watch the video below, or find out how empower® can assist managers in managing sickness absence here.
+Our award-winning case management system provides real-time insights into employee absences, helping to identify trends and root causes.
+This information can strengthen your absence management strategy.
+Watch the video below or learn how empower® can assist managers with sickness absence management here.

 AdviserPlus empower sickness absence video

-The Employment Rights Bill aims to provide parental leave, including paternity and adoption leave, to employees right from their first day of employment, eliminating the current service requirements.
-This change poses a new challenge for many managers.
+The Employment Rights Bill will allow employees to take parental leave, including paternity and adoption leave, from their first day of work, removing current service requirements.
+This creates new challenges for managers.

 Looking ahead: The impact of employment right reform on employers

-Changes in employment laws will greatly impact the relationship between employers and employees.
-The immediate availability of protections like unfair dismissal and statutory sick pay (SSP) may result in more tribunal claims, sick leaves, and administrative challenges if not handled properly.
-Although these “day one rights” won’t be fully enforced until 2026, businesses should not delay in taking proactive measures to prepare, including:
+Changes in employment laws will have a significant impact on the relationship between employers and employees.
+The immediate availability of protections such as unfair dismissal and statutory SSP may lead to an increase in tribunal claims, higher rates of sickness absences, and pose administrative challenges if not managed properly.
+Even though these “day-one rights” won’t be fully enforced until 2026, businesses should take proactive measures to prepare without delay, including:

 Legal and HR policy updates